 Infection

 The improvement in ABOi-KT graft survival rate has come at the expense of increased posttransplant infection.
 The infection rate in ABOi-KT is significantly higher than in ABOc-KT (60% vs 29.8%)[37].
 The rates of infection including cytomegalovirus (CMV), herpes simplex virus, varicella zoster virus and BK virus (BKV) in ABOi-KT were also significantly higher than in ABOc-KT.
 The most common viral infection was BKV in 25% of ABOi-KT compared to only 8.5% of ABOc-KT.
 However, the incidences of rejection, graft survival rate and function of ABOi-KT patients were compatible with these of ABOc-KT patients.
-On the contrary, Genberg et al[31] showed that there was no statistical difference in overall infection complications between ABOi-KT with RIT and living ABOc-KT.
-(40% vs 63.3%).
+On the contrary, Genberg et al[31] showed that there was no statistical difference in overall infection complications between ABOi-KT with RIT and living ABOc-KT (40% vs 63.3%).
 However, ABOi-KT patients who were treated with RIT, may have had different infection profiles.
 Grim et al[96] retrospectively analyzed the incidence of posttransplant infection in HLA sensitized KT or ABOi-KT treated with RIT and compared to HLA sensitized KT without RIT.
 The acute rejection rate in RIT treated KT was similar to KT without RIT (40% vs 33%).
 However, posttransplant infection rate was 48.0% RIT with KT, but only 11.1% without RIT.
 Kamar et al[97] reported that infection rate was 45.5% in KT with RIT which was similar to KT without RIT (53.9%).
 Bacterial, viral and fungial infection were observed 36.3%, 18.2% and 16.9% in KT with RIT, as against 31.6%, 34.3% and 5.32% in KT without RIT.
 Polyoma virus infection rate (64.3%) was relatively high in RIT.
 Moreover, infection related-death was significantly higher in RIT treated patients.
 This data ascertained that RIT associated with severe infection which causes death rather than an increased risk of infection.
 Other report confirmed earlier observation showing that the incidence of posttransplant infection in RIT-treated recipients was similar to RIT-untreated recipients (52.2% vs 40.2%)[98].
 However, as in earlier studies the incidences of CMV and BKV infection in RIT-treated recipients were higher than in non RIT-treated recipients (CMV: 16.4% vs 5.7%, BKV: 13.4% vs 8.0%).

 Malignancy